 The 2018 Fiat 500X comes with more built-in personality than most other small SUVs, though it’s an urban warrior rather than an off-roader.

-The 2018 Fiat 500X is peak Italian-American collaboration like espresso drinks.
-Designed in Italy for American tastes, the small crossover is related to the Jeep Renegade—not that it's immediately noticeable.
+The 2018 Fiat 500X is a compact crossover designed in Italy for American tastes.
+It's related to the Jeep Renegade—not that it's immediately noticeable.

 Small crossovers are hugely popular right now, and the 500X adds sales to the aging Fiat lineup with a mix of Italian style and utility-vehicle practicality.
 We rate the 2018 Fiat 500X at 6.3 out of 10 overall.
 (Read more about how we rate cars.)